 “Are those tears for me or your poor little cock?”

 “Beg me to let you fuck your fist.”

 He thought of the small velvet box in the bottom of his suitcase.
 This week would mark the beginning of a new journey for them both.
 They would build a life together, and he couldn’t wait to start this next step in their adventure.

 Oliver had become so lost in thought he almost missed the exit.

 The exit ramp spilled onto a two-lane country road.
 Turning east, Oliver saw the horizon beyond the trees blushing with the first light of dawn.
-The directions had guided him through the twisting, mountainous country-side.
-Soon he was turning onto another road, reaching over to shake Jordan’s shoulder.
+The directions had guided him through the twisting, mountainous countryside.
+Soon he was turning onto another road and reached over to shake Jordan’s shoulder.

 “Wake up, sleepyhead, we’re here.”
 Oliver glanced away from the road to watch Jordan blinking and rubbing their eyes.

 “Woah.
 You weren’t kidding, we really are in the middle of nowhere,” Jordan’s smile chased the last of their sleepiness away.